ietf-wg-httpapi/api-catalog/draft-ietf-httpapi-api-catalog-latest.md

 Some suitable API Catalog document formats include:

-* (RECOMMENDED) A linkset in JSON Document format (section 4.2 of {{!RFC9264}}) of API endpoints and information to facilitate API usage.
+* a linkset in JSON Document format (section 4.2 of {{!RFC9264}}) of API endpoints and information to facilitate API usage.
 The linkset SHOULD include a profile parameter (section 5 of {{!RFC9264}}) with a Profile URI {{!RFC7284}} value of 'THIS-RFC-URL' to indicate the linkset is representing an API Catalog document as defined above.
 Appendix A includes example API Catalog documents based on the linkset format.
-* An APIs.json document [APIsjson]
+* An APIs.json document [APIsjson].
-* API bookmarks that represent an API entry-point URI, which may be followed to discover purpose and usage
+* API bookmarks that represent an API entry-point URI, which may be followed to discover purpose and usage.
-* A RESTDesc semantic description for hypermedia APIs [RESTdesc]
+* A RESTDesc semantic description for hypermedia APIs [RESTdesc].
-* A Hypertext Application Language document [HAL]
+* A Hypertext Application Language document [HAL].
 * An extension to the Schema.org WebAPI type [WebAPIext].

 If a Publisher already lists their APIs in a format other than linkset but wish to utiise the /.well-known/api-catalog URI, then:
-* they MUST also implement a linkset with, at minimum, hyperlinks to API endpoints - see the exmple of  {{<<api-catalog-example-linkset-bookmarks}} in Appendix A.
+* they MUST also implement a linkset with, at minimum, hyperlinks to API endpoints - see the example of  {{<<api-catalog-example-linkset-bookmarks}} in Appendix A.
 * they MAY support content negotiation at the /.well-known/api-catalog URI to allow their existing format to be returned.

 # Conformance to RFC8615  {#CONFORM-RFC8615}